MohamedRafiki/GitHubCloneProject/README.md

-"thie is the description of my repo"
+"This is the description of my repo"